 Overall, the benefits of having an emotional support animal are vast.
 From providing emotional support and comfort to improving physical health and well-being, ESAs can have a profound impact on the lives of those who suffer from emotional and mental disabilities.

 If you are considering registering your emotional support animal (ESA), there are a few things you should know.
-The first step is to talk to your mental health professional to determine if an ESA is right for you and if you qualify for one.
+The first step is to fill out the form to the right to get started.

 Many people often use the terms “registration” and “certification” interchangeably when it comes to emotional support animals (ESAs).
 However, there is a significant difference between the two.